 A transfer student must have at least 21 transferable hours (excluding developmental courses) with a minimum 2.0 GPA form every college attended.

 Q: How do I apply?

 You can apply online at www.applytexas.org.
 For the Summer I, II or Fall 2014 semesters, see next question.
-Please see the Undergraduate Admissions page for more information on what is required:
+If you would like more information on admission requirements, please visit the Undergraduate Admissions page.

 Q: Is it too late for me to apply to get in this Summer or Fall?

 No. Although course selections may be limited, you can actually apply for admissions to register the summer or fall of 2014.

 Summer 2014 semester admissions deadline is May 1, 2014.